 One PPD PAH patient (N=1) was enrolled in EXPERT.
-Over 2 years on treatment PP experienced a treatment-emergent SAE chest pain, which was assessed as unrelated to riociguat by the reporting investigator and resolved while riociguat was ongoing (Listing 28.6).
+After 2 years on treatment experienced a treatment-emergent SAE chest pain, which was assessed as unrelated to riociguat by the reporting investigator and resolved while riociguat was ongoing (post-text Listing 28.6).